“I Want to Learn Another Language!” A Guide for the Absolute Beginner

 You can do it.

-This post will take apart both of these aspects for those who are totally new to language learning, or for whom it has seemed like an insurmountable challenge in the past.
+This post is a guide for those who are totally new to language learning, and for those who’ve found it to be an insurmountable challenge in the past.

 Define Your Principal Motivation(s) for Learning the Language

 Having a quality reason for learning a language is central to everything that comes in the weeks, months, and, yes, years that you will later spend studying, speaking, enjoying and maintaining it.

 Let’s look at some examples.
 What do you think about the following reasons for learning a language?
 Are they likely to lead to success?

 - “I want to have a second language on my CV.”

 - “I want to seem like a more intellectual/educated/international sort of person.”